Curriculum

 The world languages program increases students’ understanding of people throughout the world, introduces language in practical, useful contexts, and builds a foundation for further study.
 Students learn through the immersion method, though grammar is also presented in English to ensure comprehension.
 Language instruction, which includes listening, speaking, reading, and writing, is reinforced through in-class exercises and a variety of media.

-• Grades K-1: Spanish
+• Grades Y5-3: Spanish

-• Middle School: French, Spanish, Chinese, Latin
+• Grades 4: French, Spanish, Chinese, Latin

 Close